Starlink Explained: What You Need to Know About Elon Musk's Satellite Internet Service

 Does bad weather affect service?

 Struggles with inclement weather are definitely a downside to satellite internet.
 Per Starlink's FAQ, the receiver can melt snow that lands on it, but it can't do anything about surrounding snow build-up and other obstructions that might block its line of sight to the satellite.

 "We recommend installing Starlink in a location that avoids snow build-up and other obstructions from blocking the field of view," the FAQ reads.
 "Heavy rain or wind can also affect your satellite internet connection, potentially leading to slower speeds or a rare outage."

-Are there other issues with Starlink's satellites?
+Any other issues with Starlink satellites?